sandstorm/serious-game-legacy/README.md

 [//]: # (KICKSTART_INFO_SECTION__START)

+Features of Laravel kickstart:

+- Docker Compose setup very similar to our Neos setup
+- Filament with custom theme

 This packages helps you to quickly set up a Neos Project.
 Besides a basic Neos setup we provided examples and configuration that helps us to quickly provide a kickstart.